Winnie76/Ruby-HTML-Quaranteam-2020/Features/portfolio.md

 Edit ePortfolios
 Each ePortfolio contains lots of items.
 Users could edit each items using tools available in the sidebar.
-Texts, images, links....could be put in the items.
+Texts, images, links, privacy....could be set in the items.
 ![edit1](../img/edit1.PNG)
 ![edit2](../img/edit2.PNG)
 ![edit3](../img/edit3.PNG)